Considering adopting? Before visiting Mayhew, we recommend you read this page carefully.

 Our animals receive a full health check and behavioural assessment.
 If we discover issues during this process, we will always inform you.
 We will make it very clear to you if an animal has any health or behavioural problems.
 There are no long-term guarantees.
 Any animal can develop health or behavioural problems at any point in their life.
 Mayhew is here to offer guidance throughout the animal's life but if you adopt an animal from us, you will need to register them with a local vet.
 If required, you will need to seek help from a professional behaviourist.
 Fees for these services can be expensive, so for this reason we recommend pet insurance.

 It is normal to have some anxiety in the early stages of your adoption.
 You can call us on 020 8962 8000 to discuss any issues and we will do our best to help and support you.
-It is rare that we need to take animals back into Mayhew as our adoption process is very thorough.
-In exceptional circumstances, we will take in animals that you can no longer care for.
+It is rare that we need to take animals back into Mayhew as our adoption process is very thorough, however we will always take back any Mayhew animals you’re no longer able to care for.

 This means that the animal is reserved for you.
 Other potential adopters cannot view or adopt that animal.